whizbuzzer/CompGeomAniket/Notes.md

 ## Header file and cpp file implementation
     > Good practice for coding in C++ is to create .h files containing declarations, and then corresponding .cpp files defining those definitions.

     This speeds up the compiling process as this would only compile the needed parts of a certain program rather than the entire program.
-For some reason, picking up different parts of a gun, assembling the gun and then using it is faster in C++ than simply picking up the gun and using it because the gun "might carry unnecessary modifications".

-    > If a header "whatevs.h" declares a function "whatevs", "whatevs.cpp" defines that function by borrowing it from the "whatevs.h", and a file "dummy.cpp" includes "whatevs.h" and uses the function "whatevs", then run the following line in the command line to ensure that you don't get that "function reference is undefined" crap:
+    > Let's say we have a header file "functionsX.h" which declares a function "function0".
+Let's say then that "functionsX.cpp" defines that function0 by borrowing it from the "functionsX.h".
+Now, if a file "main.cpp" includes "functionsX.h" and uses the function "function0", then run the following line in the command line to ensure that you don't get that "function reference is undefined" error:

     ```
-    g++ dummy.cpp whatevs.cpp
+    g++ main.cpp functionsX.cpp
     ```
-    But this won't be necessary with proper cmaking
+    But this won't be necessary with a properly defined CMakeLists.txt

 [Follow this style convention](https://google.github.io/styleguide/cppguide.html)